RoNaQCI/qssh/README.md

 - **Quantum-Safe Key Exchange**: Utilizes keys from QKD devices to establish SSH sessions.
 - **Custom GSSAPI Mechanism**: Implements a GSSAPI mechanism without modifying the OpenSSH codebase.
+- **Custom Key Exchange Algorithm**: Implements the `kexqkdetsi014` algorithm for seamless QKD integration during the SSH key exchange phase in the Openssh-Portable codebase.
+- **ETSI-014 Compliance**: Aligns with emerging standards for QKD-based cryptographic applications.
 - **Mutual Authentication**: Verifies that both client and server have synchronized keys.
 - **Secure Session Key Formation**: Derives the session key from verified key material.

+## Repository Contents

+- **`kexqkdetsi014` Implementation**: Source code for the custom KEX algorithm integrated into the OpenSSH-Portable codebase.
+- Custom GSSAPI-QKD Mechanism to integrate into already-compiled ssh clients/servers.
+- **Documentation**: Detailed protocol explanation and configuration steps for deploying the solution.

 ## Prerequisites